How to Broadcast your Church Worship Services Live Online

 The first is a way for your computer to recognize your video stream.
 The most common ways are through USB, Thunderbolt on Mac and PCI capture cards on Windows.
 I prefer Blackmagic Design for most options, based on price and quality.
 There are cheaper and more expensive options available.

-• PCI Capture Cards: The most common outputs from HD cameras are HD-SDI and HDMI.
+- PCI Capture Cards: The most common outputs from HD cameras are HD-SDI and HDMI.
 There are a handful of options from Blackmagic Design on these.
-We currently use the DeckLink card (4k option also) which has one input of each type.
-Note that only one input can work at a time with this particular card, for multiple inputs at once look for the Duo option.
+We currently use the DeckLink card which allows up to 4 cameras.

 6. Software for Live Streaming